 - 1 tsp baking soda

 - 1 1/2 cups (310g) granulated sugar

 - 1 large egg yolk

 - 2 tsp vanilla extract

 - Fresh fruit of various colors*

 - 1/2 tsp vanilla extract

-- Preheat oven to 350 degrees.
+- For the cookies: Preheat oven to 350 degrees.
 In a mixing bowl whisk together flour, baking soda, salt and cream of tartar for 20 seconds, set aside.

-- In the bowl of an electric stand mixer fitted with the paddle attachment cream butter then blend in cream cheese and mix until smooth.
+- For the frosting: In the bowl of an electric stand mixer fitted with the paddle attachment cream butter then blend in cream cheese and mix until smooth.
 Add powdered sugar and vanilla and mix until light and fluffy.

 - *If you don't want buy as many kinds of fruit as I did I'd recommend using diced strawberries, blueberries and diced kiwi.